-If you have a TV with Freeview built in, it won't cost you anything to start watching digital channels, though you will need a TV license.
-If you have an older TV, Freeview boxes cost less than £30 and just need to be plugged into your TV with your aerial and a scart lead or HDMI cable.
+If you have a TV with Freeview built in, it won't cost you anything to start watching digital channels, though you will need a TV licence.
+If you have an older TV, Freeview boxes cost less than £30 and just need to be plugged into your TV with your aerial and a SCART lead or HDMI cable.

 If you prefer to watch TV shows and films on demand, the main UK terrestrial channels all have free online catch up services that let you do exactly that:

 BBC iPlayer includes a host of catch up TV, sport and films.
 You can access iPlayer on a range of devices including your smart TV, and most of the titles can be viewed in HD if your internet connection is fast enough.

 ITV Hub includes mainly catch up TV, but also has the odd film from time to time.

 All 4 has loads of catch up TV and box sets you can stream for free, like Catastrophe and This Is England 88.
 You'll need to register an email address and password to access the content, but it's free to do and means you can stream on most devices.